-The country agreed in the Stabilization and Association Agreement (SAA) and various other dairy industry caused low rates of technical progress of the dairy industry.
+The country's dairy industry was protected by import taxes until June 2006.
+This induced relative high consumer prices for dairy products and a lower consumption than to be expected at lower prices.
+The high protection of the dairy industry caused low rates of technical progress of the dairy industry.
 Therefore, the sector suffers now under the following drawbacks: